 How to encourage safer drug use

-Injecting drugs can cause major health problems.
+Injecting drugs can cause health problems.
 This session will explore:

 - how people who inject drugs use needles and other equipment;

-- prevention of blood borne virus transmission and bacterial/fungal infections.
+- preventing blood borne virus transmission and bacterial/fungal infections.

 How to make meaningful and effective interventions

-NSP workers are often in a position to provide clients with critical health information and referrals, and it is important that NSP staff can identify and use these opportunities.
+NSP workers are often in a position to provide clients with critical health information and referrals, and it is important NSP staff can identify and embrace these opportunities.
 This session will:

 - identify key principles for brief or opportunistic interventions;